twilio/twilio-cli/README.md

 - `TWILIO_ACCOUNT_SID` = your Account SID from [your console](https://www.twilio.com/console)
 - `TWILIO_AUTH_TOKEN` = your Auth Token from [your console](https://www.twilio.com/console)

+_NOTE: We only recommend using option 2 in cases where you are unable to make use of option 1 (which are uncommon)._

 #### Precedence of stored credentials

 The CLI will attempt to load credentials in the following order of priority: